 - i.
 The value of the rehabilitation work is 25 percent or more than the value of the dwelling unit prior to rehabilitation, inclusive of land value. - ii.
 The site is zoned for residential units at a density to accommodate the number of rehabilitated units. - iii.
 The rehabilitated dwelling units must comply with all applicable building codes. - iv.
 The acquisition and rehabilitation are included in the project description for the market-rate unit project and is included in environmental review. - v.
 The rehabilitation of dwelling units must be completed prior to or concurrently with the market-rate units. - vi.
-The developer of the market-rate units must provide all costs of notice and relocation of existing residence in the residential units to be rehabilitated. - c.
+The developer of the market-rate units must provide all costs of notice and relocation of existing residence in the residential units to be rehabilitated. - vii.
+Except as otherwise provided in this Chapter or specified in an inclusionary housing agreement, inclusionary units must contain, on average, the same number of bedrooms, bathrooms, and square footage as the non-inclusionary units proposed.
+The units must be compatible with the market-rate units proposed with regard to appearance, materials, and exterior design. - c.
 Required Findings.
 If proposing an inclusionary housing in-lieu payment, acquisition or rehabilitation of existing units, or other alternatives of equal value to the development of affordable units on site dedication to meet the requirements of this Chapter, each of the following findings must be made by the City Council: - i.
 The development of on-site affordable units is infeasible. - ii.
 The developer demonstrates that the in-lieu payment, acquisition and rehabilitation of existing units, or other alternative is of equal value to the provision of the affordable units on site. - E. Tradeoffs.
 The Review Authority may approve tradeoffs of extremely low- and very low-income units for low- or moderate-income units. - 1.
 Required Findings.
 If proposing tradeoffs pursuant to this Chapter, each of the following findings must be made by the City Council: - a.
 The development of on-site extremely low- and very low- income units is infeasible. - b.
 The developer provides substantial evidence to demonstrate that the City's housing goals can be more effectively achieved through the proposed tradeoffs.